holochain/docs-pages/src/pages/references/enable-holo.md

   },
 ```

 The WebSDK client loads and connects to an iframe called Chaperone.
 Chaperone is a key and connection manager to the Holo network and is invisible outside a few specific cases.
-Let's initialise this client in the Vue `mounted()` lifecycle hook.
+Let's initialize this client in the Vue `mounted()` lifecycle hook.

 Because the Holo network acts like a remote conductor, you'll need to handle connectivity issues.
 Changes to the connection are emitted and you can register a event handlers if the client is an instance of WebSDK.
 You can see the full list of emitted events here: https://github.com/Holo-Host/web-sdk